 We read about the rescue operations undertaken upon an occurrence of a calamity.
 The images in the newspaper show safety boats carrying people from the affected areas to the community centres where they are provided with relief and shelter.
-These relief operations are arranged by the government or non-profit organizations under the disaster management department.
+These relief operations are arranged by the government or non-profit organisations under the disaster management department.
 Apart from these relief operations the department of disaster management also plays some rules and safety measures to prevent the losses during these calamities.
 In this article, we will discuss the safety measures undertaken during a cyclone and the role of technology in spreading awareness and warning.

 Local councils and building control authorities lay standards for the structure of buildings that can sustain damage during a cyclone.
 These standards are taken care of while constructing buildings in cyclone-prone areas.